aliyun/aliyun-oss-ruby-sdk/README.md

       :access_key_secret => 'access_key_secret',
       :cname => true)

-Several notes worth attention:
+**Note:**

-1. You must set the "cname" to "true" when initializing the client.
+- You must set the `cname` to ***true*** when initializing the client.
-2. The custom domain name is bound to a bucket of the OSS, so the client created in this method does not support List_buckets operations.
+- The custom domain name is bound to a bucket of the OSS, so the client created in this method does not support List_buckets operations.
-3. You still need to specify the bucket name during the {Aliyun::OSS::Client#get_bucket} operation and the bucket name should be the same as that bound to the domain name.
+- You still need to specify the bucket name during the {Aliyun::OSS::Client#get_bucket} operation and the bucket name should be the same as that bound to the domain name.

 #### Create a client using STS

 OSS supports access via STS.
-For more information about STS, refer to [Alibaba Cloud STS][Alibaba Cloud-sts].
+For more information about STS, refer to [Alibaba Cloud STS][aliyun-sts].
 Before using STS, you must apply for a temporary token from the STS.
-Alibaba Cloud-sdk contains the STS SDK, and you only need to 'require 'aliyun/sts'' for usage:
+Alibaba Cloud Ruby SDK contains the STS SDK, and you only need to `require 'aliyun/sts'` for usage:

     require 'aliyun/sts'
     sts = Aliyun::STS::Client.new(